ddavidse/CNN_for_nanoparticle/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

+REPRODUCIBILITY

-Reproducibility: this is only possible when working on the CPU and setting a random seed.
+This is only possible when working on the CPU and setting a random seed.
 When using a GPU via CUDA, there is inherent randomness that, to our knowledge, cannot be prevented from inside a python script.
 For more information, see https://pytorch.org/docs/stable/notes/randomness.html#pytorch